Engee documentation

 Yes

-# Initial input variance estimate — initial estimate of input data covariance
+# Initial input variance estimate — initial estimation of the covariance of the input data

 Real number